 1. Rose + Mandarin

 2. Lavender + Sage

 4. Coffee + Mint

 I often think of homemade soap as being expensive and complicated to make.
 The list of ingredients typically includes things like glycerin and lye and requires a special trip to a soapmaking store.
 But the beauty of melt-and-pour soap is that all the ingredients are premixed for you.

 Not only can you skip the protective eyewear and rubber gloves (hallelujah), but making your own soap is as easy as chopping up your soap base and tossing it in the microwave for a few seconds.
 Then, add in a few optional ingredients like your favorite essential oils and some herbs or flower petals.
 Once poured, it hardens in minutes and can be used almost immediately.

 Because winter can be so tough on skin, I usually choose a rich, moisturizing shea butter soap base and add in therapeutic essential oils like rosemary and eucalyptus.
 After the soap has cooled, I sprinkle it with some soft, exfoliating herbs to remove dead skin cells and rejuvenate skin.
 Not only is it great for your skin, but the essential oils may help clear your sinuses and keep your immune system humming during cold and flu season.

 Rosemary & Eucalyptus Melt-and-Pour Soap

 - Wire whisk

 - Chop the block of soap into small chunks.
-Place in a ceramic bowl and microwave in 15 second intervals until completely melted (about 45 seconds).
+Place in a ceramic bowl and microwave in 15-second intervals until completely melted (about 45 seconds).

 - Add 15–20 drops of essential oil and use a wire whisk to mix it all together.

 - Remove the soap from the molds and sprinkle with herbs (if you need help releasing the soap from the molds, pop them in the freezer for 10 minutes).
-Stack two or three soaps together and tie them with kitchen twine.